lukesorvik/recipe-maker/README.md

 # Recipe Maker

 ## Installation
- 1. First download the `APIKEY.env` file
+ 1. First make a `APIKEY.env` file
      * Has the api key used for Gemini AI model
+2. Enter the following to the `APIKEY.env` file:
+     * `APIKEY='Gemini api key here'`
- 2. Move the file into the `/recipe-maker` directory
+ 3. Move the file into the `/recipe-maker` directory
- 3. Run `flutter pub get` to get dependencies
+ 4. Run `flutter pub get` to get dependencies
+ 5. Run the app ! enjoy!

  ## Devices
- * Only tested to run on Android.
+ * Only will run on IOS and Android due to using  device hardware geocoder to get location from gps, and also gps sensors used.
- * Might run on IOS, but geocoder may not work.
-We did not test IOS.
+    * Might work on other OS's but it has not been tested.